 Chapters are being shared as they are completed and currently include:

-We are developing interactive 3D models of fossils, all of which can be freely viewed and downloaded from our SketchFab page
+We are developing online Virtual Collections and Virtual Exhibits based on the specimen holdings and exhibit displays of the Paleontological Research Institution and its Museum of the Earth.
+These feature interactive 3D models of fossil specimens, all of which can be freely viewed and downloaded from our SketchFab page.

 As part of the Digital Atlas of Ancient Life project, we have developed a number of lesson plans, activities, and associated materials that you may wish to use in your classroom.